syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 dataMapping.StartTimeMapping = "From";
 dataMapping.EndTimeMapping = "To";
 dataMapping.ColorMapping = "Color";
-dataMapping.IsRecursiveMapping = "IsRecursive";
 dataMapping.RecurrenceRuleMapping = "RecurrenceRule";
 schedule.AppointmentMapping = dataMapping;
 {% endhighlight %}
 {% endtabs %}

-You can schedule recurring meetings for daily, weekly, monthly, or yearly interval by setting `IsRecursive` and `RecurrenceRule` of `Meeting` class.
+You can schedule recurring meetings for daily, weekly, monthly, or yearly interval by setting  `RecurrenceRule` of `Meeting` class.
 Create meetings of type `ObservableCollection <Meeting>` and assign those appointments collection `Meetings` to the `DataSource` property which is of `IEnumerable` type.

 {% tabs %}
 {% highlight c# %}